JonssonAlexander/NLP_Project_group45/README.md

 # NLP Group 45

 **Note:** I am not very sure about every result but thought this could work as a skeleton for further development?
-Also, think I saved the test in train-validate-test structure.
-That needs to be implemented.

 ## Part 0 - Overview
 Did a draft of the questions below, mainly to structure the repo.
 Feel free to change whatever.